fardog/nodemailer-cli/README.md

 A command line interface for sending email, wrapped around [nodemailer][nodemailer].

-This module is not yet for public consumption: it was quickly assembled so I could easily send email from PresSTORE, and its interface mimics those requirements.

 ## Installation

 Install the module globally to expose the `nodemailer` command to your environment.